sysco-middleware/workshop-apache-kafka-development/04-kafka-streams/README.md

 Both notions are key to implement Streaming Applications.

+It provides a functional way to process a Stream (see `RxJava`).

 ### DSL: Stateless Operations

+Stateless operations does not require any internal storage, `map`, `filter` and `group` are the most common.

 ### DSL: Stateful Operations

+Stateful operations includes Joins and Windows of time.
+Aggregations are also considered Stateful operations (`count`, `aggregate`, `reduce`)

 ### Tables and Joins

+TODO

 ## Windows

+TODO